jonasbeltoft/umbraco-security-interview/README.md

    - Users can change locale specific versions of the language by using a dropdown on each language.
    - The top-selected language determines the display language of the website.
    - Changes are saved in the browser’s local storage to persist across sessions.
+   - Users can delete languages by clicking the trash icon.

 2. **Add Language Modal**:

    - A modal window allows users to search for and add new languages.
+   - The button to open the modal is located at the bottom of the language list.
    - It includes real-time, case-insensitive search and multiple selection (checkboxes).

 3. **Dynamic Text and UI Updates**: